zkzoomer/sp1-storage-proof/README.md

 And set the values:

 - `ETH_RPC_URL`: The RPC URL of an _archive_ Ethereum node.
 You can use a public provider like [Infura](https://infura.io/) or run your own for to flex on the rest of us.
 - [Optional] `SP1_PRIVATE_KEY`: Your private key for [Succinct's prover network](https://docs.succinct.xyz/generating-proofs/prover-network.html).
-You may also choose to run the program in execution mode
+You may also choose to run the program in execution mode.

 ## Running the Project